DIRECTor & senior producer –– Kirsten Kelly

 DIRECTor –– Katie Taber

-Taber’s recent documentary projects include producing Siempre, Luis, which follows Luis Miranda, the father of Lin-Manuel Miranda, as he attempts to mount a production of “Hamilton” in Puerto Rico in the aftermath of Hurricane Maria.
-Siempre, Luis premiered at Sundance 2020 and will stream on HBO this October.
-She directed the Wavelength Productions feature How to Be Normal, the coming of age story of a young man who, as a child, underwent a unique and controversial treatment for autism.
-Other projects include the PBS special Into the Night: Portraits of Life and Death and the award-winning Milwaukee 53206.
+Taber recently directed the Wavelength Productions feature Let Me Be Me, the coming of age story of a young man who, as a child, underwent a unique and controversial treatment for autism.
+Other recent documentary projects include Siempre, Luis, which follows Luis Miranda, the father of Lin-Manuel Miranda, as he attempts to mount a production of “Hamilton” in Puerto Rico in the aftermath of Hurricane Maria.
+Siempre, Luis premiered at Sundance 2020 and is streaming on HBO.
+Other credits include the PBS special Into the Night: Portraits of Life and Death and the award-winning Milwaukee 53206.
 She has worked on films for the PBS series FRONTLINE including Life and Death in Assisted Living, Dollars and Dentists, and The Child Cases, and she was a co-producer on the four-part PBS NOVA series: The Fabric of the Cosmos.
 Taber co-produced the Emmy-award winning feature documentary Homestretch.

 Executive PRoducer –– CarolAnne Dolan